lcim/mycodes/README.md

 # Peer\-graded Assignment: Bash, Make, Git, and GitHub

-Fri Sep 21 21:46:44 WAT 2018
+Sat Sep 22 00:10:40 WAT 2018

 28
-To see my page, [click on the the link](https://lcim.github.io/mycodes/)
+-e To see my page, [click on the this link](https://lcim.github.io/mycodes/)